Chicago Expungement Attorneys

 Do You Have a Right to an Expungement?

-Although Illinois’s expungement and sealing laws define who is eligible for expungement and who is not, they don’t give anyone the "right" to have an expungement.
+Although expungement and sealing laws in Illinois define who is eligible for expungement and who is not, they don’t give anyone the "right" to have an expungement.
 Even where a person is eligible by statute to have a record expunged or sealed, it is not granted automatically.
 A petition must be ruled upon by a judge, who has unfettered discretion to grant or deny the requested relief.
 As long as it cannot be shown that a judge abused that discretion, acted capriciously, or out of personal bias, etc., an order denying relief will likely be upheld upon appeal.
 Therefore, it is always recommended to engage an attorney to assist you in filing and prosecuting an expungement or sealing petition.

 How Do You File an Expungement in Illinois?